ashish0kumar/windots/README.md

-# 🍙 dotfiles
+# 🍙 windots
-Welcome to my dotfiles repo!
 This repo contains my config files to create a visually appealing and highly customized setup on Windows 11 🪟

 ## ✨ Features